Intuit Global Privacy Statement

 - Credit bureaus and other third parties.
 Many of our features rely on information about you that we receive from third parties.
 For example, in some countries we may offer free credit reports and credit scores we request on your behalf from credit bureau partners, like TransUnion, Experian and Equifax.
 Our partners may also provide information such as employment or income data, vehicle or driver information, or information about special offers available based on your credit profile so that we can give you more personalized recommendations.

 - Other users.
-As described above, we may get information about you from other users, such as your accountant, bookkeeper, tax preparer, your spouse, your head of household or your employer.
+As described above, we may get information about you from other users, such as your accountant, bookkeeper, tax preparer, your spouse, your head of household, your employer or other business customers using the Intuit Platform (e.g. businesses from which you buy products or services, or with which you otherwise interact).
 We may also collect such information through features like member referral programs.

 - Risk management, cybersecurity & anti-fraud providers.
 We may receive information from service providers who help us assess risks associated with our offerings, including to help combat fraud, illegal activity and to help protect your personal information.